 Diagnosis of rare diseases

-From the onset of the first symptoms to obtaining a diagnosis of a rare disease, an average of 5 years passes.
-During the delay in diagnosis:
+From the onset of the first symptoms to obtaining a diagnosis of a rare disease an average of 5 years elapses.
+While diagnosis is delayed:

 - 26.7% receive inadequate treatment